LogtalkDotOrg/logtalk3/scripts/embedding/gprolog/NOTES.md

 The following scripts are provided:

 - `gprolog_embed_logtalk.sh`
+	Bash shell script for POSIX systems
+- `gprolog_embed_logtalk.ps1`
+	PowerShell script for Windows systems

-	creates a `logtalk` executable that embeds the Logtalk compiler/runtime and an optional application; starts the top-level interpreter when run
+Both scrips create a `logtalk` executable that embeds the Logtalk compiler/runtime and an optional application; starts the top-level interpreter when run.

 Usage
 -----